AlxHnr/dlaunch/README.md

 results accordingly.
 Dlaunch can be extended by plugins written in [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).

-Here is how Dlaunch looks.
-It offers you your favorite commands and files from your favorite sources:

 ![screenshot.png](https://raw.github.com/AlxHnr/Dlaunch/master/screenshots/dlaunch.png)

 Here is a more customized Dlaunch, which searches trough the _home-files_